The Regular Decision deadline is today!

 On-Call.
 HDs serve as Senior Staff On-Call, sharing weekday responsibilities with other HDs and serving approximately two to three weekends during the program.
 The Senior Staff On-Call responds to urgent and emergent situations for all residences of their respective programs, referring matters to the Assistant Directors for Residential Experience as appropriate.
 While Senior Staff have an on-call rotation, as live-in staff members it is expected that HDs are easily accessible and on campus for the duration of the summer.

 Financial Management.
-HDs are responsible for managing the budget for their residence hall(s) and overseeing the purchase of materials required for residential programming.
+Based on standard Summer Session policy, HDs are responsible for managing the budget for their residence hall(s) and overseeing the purchase of materials required for residential programming.
 As stewards of house funds, they are responsible for ensuring that money is spent in a responsible and inclusive manner.
 HDs are also responsible for maintaining an inventory of house supplies and proper documentation of all purchases.

-Judicial and Policy Review.
-HDs serve as judicial/hearing officers for visiting students for violations of University and Summer Session Policies.
+Conduct Review.
+HDs serve as conduct administrators for visiting students for violations of University and Summer Session Policies.
 As such, HDs adjudicate cases, track outcomes, and provide administrative follow-up.
 In addition, HDs, along with other Senior Staff, create and implement policies that span the residences of their programs.
 As a live-in professional staff member, each House Director may participate in a Community Standards Committee with other professional live-in staff members.
 This committee will meet to review lower-level student conduct concerns on a regular or as-needed basis.

 Assessment.
 House Directors aid with staff and program assessment efforts and make recommendations as needed.

 Program Dates.
-House Directors will participate in self-guided, asynchronous online training courses beginning May 1, 2024.
-This training takes approximately 20 hours, which will be compensated at an hourly rate.
-Beginning Sunday, June 9, 2024 at 3pm through Sunday, August 18, 2024 at 5pm, the House Director position will be located on the Stanford campus.
+House Directors will participate in self-guided, asynchronous online training courses beginning May 27, 2025.
+We estimate this training to take approximately 40 hours.
+Beginning Sunday, June 8, 2025 at 3:00 p.m. through Sunday, August 17, 2025 at 5:00 p.m., the House Director position will be located on the Stanford campus.

-Individuals who accept a House Director position must be willing to commit to the full program.
+Individuals who accept a House Director position must be willing and available to commit to the full program.
 We are unable to accommodate requests to begin or end on different dates.

 Living in Residence and Community Dining.
 Room and board are included with this position and the House Director is required to live in the space provided by Summer Session for the duration of their assignment.
 They are the senior residential staff member in the assigned residence and address residential concerns.
 As such, the House Director is required to live in a private room provided by Summer Session which includes a meal plan and shared community bathroom.